June 24

 - 1908:

-- The Giants sweep two games from Boston to move into 3rd place.
-Hooks Wiltse tosses a 2-hit shutout to win, 4 - 0, and Christy Mathewson follows with a 7 - 1 victory over Irv Young in the 2nd match.
+- The Giants sweep two games from Boston to move into third place.
+Hooks Wiltse tosses a two-hit shutout to win, 4 - 0, and Christy Mathewson follows with a 7 - 1 victory over Irv Young in the second match.
 Matty leaves after seven innings.

-- Charging the Highlander owners with refusing to spend money to build the team, manager Clark Griffith resigns; Kid Elberfeld replaces him following today's 6 - 6 tie with the A's.
-New York fades fast and finishes last with 103 losses.
+- Charging the Highlanders owners with refusing to spend money to build the team, manager Clark Griffith resigns; Kid Elberfeld replaces him following today's 6 - 6 tie with the A's.
+New York will fade fast and finish last with 103 losses.

-- 1910 - In eight innings in the field at Pittsburgh, Cubs 1B Solly Hofman sets an NL record with no putouts.
+- 1910 - In eight innings in the field at Pittsburgh, Cubs 1B Solly Hofman sets a National League record with no putouts.
 His only assist opportunity is fumbled for an error as Chicago loses, 6 - 5.

 - 1911: